r-shakoori/Page-Replacing-simulator/README.md

 # Modes:

-There are 2 modes defined in this program
+There are 2 running Phases defined in this program

 	Default:
-		in this mode we use a set of 5000 selections from memory and between 1 and 10 frames and the number in each member of set is between 1 and 50 and is created using Uniform Distribution.
+		in this Phase we use a set of 5000 selections from memory and between 1 and 10 frames and the number in each member of set is between 1 and 50 and is created using Uniform Distribution.

 	User Defined:
-		in this mode the user defines the lenght of set and also the sets members are created by Normal Distribution which the mean and variance will be defined by user and also user can specify the range of the frames for example you can test and see if we start rising pages from 10 to 20 what will happen about page faults .
+		in this Phase the user defines the lenght of set and also the sets members are created by Normal Distribution which the mean and variance will be defined by user and also user can specify the range of the frames for example you can test and see if we start rising pages from 10 to 20 what will happen about page faults .

 # Statistical diagram: